UniversalDependencies/UD_Georgian-GLC/README.md

 # Acknowledgments

 The UD_Georgian-GLC release is based on the data from the Georgian Language Corpus (GLC) developed with the financial support of the Shota Rustaveli National Science Foundation (Project Nos.
 DP2016_23, LE/17/1-30/13, AR/320/4-105/11, Y-04-10).
-The UD_Georgian-GLC initial treebank has been developed in 2023 (Project Nos.
-NEAR/TBS/2021/EARP/0086, FR-22-20496).

 Special gratitudes goes to Prof. Dr. Stavros Skopeteas from the University of Göttingen for his support and valuable comments on the initial data of the UD_Georgian-GLC treebank and to Prof. Dr. Dan Zeman for his invaluable contributions in making the dataset available on GitHub and offering valuable suggestions.